Marta-Rudnicka/webSoakDB/documentation/inventory.md

 ### Ranking algorithm and 'recommended plate'

-The list of plates with availability information is provided to the user from the ordered from the "best" to the "worst" plate.
+The list of plates with availability information is provided to the user ordered from the "best" to the "worst" plate.
 Before I explain how the search is performed, I will explain how the plates are ranked.

 In case of libraries that fit into one plate, it is quite simple: the best plate is the one that misses the fewest compounds from the list.
-The availability is checked in all plates, and the best 10 is presented to the user (if there are fewer than 10 plates, they will all be presented).
+The availability is checked in all plates, and the best 10 are presented to the user (if there are fewer than 10 plates, they will all be presented).
 The best plate is displayed to the user as "recommended plate".
 There is only one complication: if there is more than one plate that has the highest availability of the compounds, the algorithm makes sure to recommend the plate that is not the current one.
-For example, if the list of plates has the current plate at the first place with 86% availability, and at the second place is an old plate, also with 86% availability, these plate will be swapped.
+For example, if the list of plates has the current plate at the first place with 86% availability, and at the second place is an old plate, also with 86% availability, these plate will be swapped and the old one will be recommended.

 For libraries that take up more than 1 plate (DSI Poised with ethylene glycol is a real-life example, taking up 3 plates), it is more complicated.
 The ranking starts the same way: first availability is checked for in every plate.
 Then, availability in each combination of two plates is checked, and then three etc. - if the library takes up *n* plates, combinations of up to *n* plates are checked.
 However, there is an exception: whenever a plate, or plate combination is found to have 100% of the desired compounds, the search doesn't move to combinations of a higher number of plates.
 So, for example, if a user wishes to use 80 compounds from DSI-P in ethylene glycol, and the algorithm finds 50 of them in one plate, and the other 30 in another one, it will never get to the stage where it inspects three-plate combinations.